bigchungus143/Temple-Documention/README.md

 Hooks the metamethod passed in the object's metatable with hook.
 A function to call the original metamethod is returned, you must use this function in order to call the original metamethod.

-This function will error if an object without a metatable is passed or a invalid metamethod is passed.(took for syn docs because it works the exact same way!)
+This function will error if an object without a metatable is passed or a invalid metamethod is passed.(took from syn docs because it works the exact same way!)

 Usage:
 ```lua